johnlacomba/Game-SpaceTradingSim/HTTPS_SETUP.md

-# HTTPS Setup Guide for Space Trader
+# HTTPS Setup Guide for Sphere of Influence

-This guide explains how to set up HTTPS for the Space Trader application for both development and production environments.
+This guide explains how to set up HTTPS for the Sphere of Influence application for both development and production environments.

 ## 🔧 Quick Setup